-GoPro Studio is usually a great place to start when you're learning how to edit GoPro videos and looking for GoPro video editing software.
-It's available for Mac and PC, and it's designed with beginners in mind… but video editing isn't always a simple skill to pick up!
-So if you're looking for a GoPro Studio Tutorial, I’m glad you’re here!
+is usually was a great place to start when you’re learning how to edit GoPro videos and looking for GoPro video editing software.
+GoPro Studio is no longer available for Mac and PC, but if you still have a copy on your hard drive, you’re welcome to give it a try.
+It’s designed for beginners… but video editing isn’t always a simple skill to pick up!
+So if you’re looking for a GoPro Studio Tutorial, I’m glad you’re here!
 Every tutorial on this page is dedicated specifically towards editing GoPro videos for beginners through intermediate users.

 Before getting into the GoPro Studio tutorials, I should mention that GoPro Studio can be very finicky, especially for PC users.
 If you find that it’s just not working for you, it’s probably best if you cut your ties and move on to GoPro Studio alternatives.
 There are tons of great GoPro Software options out there, and I’m a big fan of most of then.
 Click here for more GoPro software ideas.

 Let’s get right down to business with this GoPro editing software!
 In the following tutorial series, we’ll cover where to download GoPro Studio, plus import clips, editing multiple clips together, adding some pizzaz with music, transitions, and titles, then creating a time-lapse, followed by addition tips and tricks.
 Don’t forget to bookmark this page so you can find it again later!
 Note: I will warn you… this video tutorial is an oldie from back when I first started my GoPro Channel!
 For the latest and greatest GoPro Studio Tutorials, be sure to check out my GoPro Studio Masterclass for Beginners.
 Click here to learn more.